 Arrange names of authors chronologically in text, e.g: (Jones 1986, Allen 1987).
 The list of references should be typed in alphabetical order.
 The articles in English, Spanish, French, German and Italian are accepted in the Reference list.
+For any other language, please provide the English translation in parenthesses.
 Unpublished materials should be cited in the text as personal observations or unpublished data.
 Identify authors of unpublished work.
 Check the text citations against the Reference list to make sure there are no gaps or inconsistencies.
-Names of journals should be given in full, followed by volume number (do not include issue no.), and pages.
+Names of journals should be given in full, followed by volume number and pages.
+Please provide doi numbers wherever is possible.

 Use the following formats for Reference list style:

 Journal article: Colangelo, E. P., Guerinot, M. L., 2006: Put the metal to the petal: metal uptake and transport throughout plants.
 Current Opinion in Plant Biology 9, 322–330. https://doi.org/10.1016/j.pbi.2006.03.015.

 Books: Horvat, I., Glavaš, V., Ellenberg, H., 1974: Vegetation Sudosteuropas.
 Geobotanica selecta 4.
 Gustav Fischer Verlag, Stuttgart.